 For many people with lupus, the quality of light in the outdoors and indoors matters.
 Exposure to UV rays causes photosensitivity, which causes flare-ups such as rashes, headaches, fever, fatigue, joint pain and other symptoms.
 The relationship between indoor lighting and lupus is a factor in patients’ experience of their illnesses.

 Lighting affects more parts of our lives than we tend to realize.
 The right lighting can improve the appearance of a room, our moods, and even our overall health.
 On the other hand, lighting can create migraines, increase depression symptoms, and decrease our quality of life.
 For individuals with autism, lighting is even more crucial for their health.
 Lighting and Autism Spectrum Disorder is a complex issue that is different for each individual.

-Now more than ever, companies have been increasingly committed to providing a healthy workplace.
-While much of the focus over the years has been on posture and position, experts have come to realize that lighting plays a crucial role in a healthy and productive work environment.
+Now more than ever, companies have been increasingly committed to providing a healthy work environment.
+While most of the focus over the years has been on posture and ergonomics, experts have come to realize that lighting also plays a crucial role towards a healthy and productive work environment.

 Seasonal affective disorder (SAD) is a form of depression.
 It’s a mood disorder that’s linked to changes in seasons.
 Its symptoms start in the fall and can continue throughout winter – zapping your energy and making you moody.